 As a discipline, fine craft is deeply entwined in fellowship.
 We believe this is paramount to our mission, so classes are held in an informal setting where stories, ideas and food are shared.

-Stop into the studio sometime and you'll meet some interesting folks, whether former students, craftsmen who share the studio or one of our many friends who come to visit.
+Stop into the studio sometime and you'll meet some interesting folks, whether former students, weavers who share the studio or one of our many friends who come to visit.

-AS A COMMUNITY STUDIO, STUDENTS SHARE SPACE AND TOOLS WITH WORKING ARTISTS AND CRAFTSMEN.
+AS A COMMUNITY STUDIO, BEGINNERS SHARE SPACE AND TOOLS WITH WORKING ARTISTS.

-OUR SPACIOUS STUDIO HOUSES 10 FLOOR LOOMS, 5 TABLETOP LOOMS, A TEXTILE ARTS LIBRARY, YARN STORAGE AND PLENTY OF SPACE FOR DESIGN AND SOCIAL GATHERING.
+OUR SPACIOUS STUDIO HOUSES 13 FLOOR LOOMS, AS WELL AS TABLETOP AND FRAME LOOMS, A TEXTILE ARTS LIBRARY, AN EXPANSIVE YARN LIBRARY AND PLENTY OF SPACE FOR DESIGN AND SOCIAL GATHERING.

-OUR CLASSROOM PROVIDES A RELAXING AND INTIMATE SETTING IN WHICH STUDENTS CAN GET TO KNOW EACH OTHER, THE INSTRUCTOR AND THE CRAFT.
+OUR STUDIO PROVIDES A RELAXING AND INTIMATE SETTING IN WHICH WEAVERS CAN GET TO KNOW EACH OTHER AND THE CRAFT.

 The Fringe Society Studio is a small-scale organization built from the ground up on limited resources.
 Our equipment, materials, studio and programming have come together thanks to the generosity and efforts of studio members, students and donors alike.
 With your support we can continue providing quality programming and offer resources to students in need of scholarships.